emehrkay/gremlinpy/README.md

 ###Usage

-Statements can be used in a few ways, the simpliest is to apply it directy to a Gremlin instance:
+Statements can be used in a few ways, the simpliest is to apply it directy to a Gremlin instance.
+When used this way the statement will augment the Gremlin instance that is directly applied to.

     class HasMark(Stateemnt):
         """